Kra Isthmus

 The Kra Isthmus marks the boundary between two sections of the mountain chain which runs from Tibet through the Malay peninsula.
 The southern part is the Phuket Range, which is a continuation of the Tenasserim Hills, extending further northwards for over 400 km beyond the Three Pagodas Pass.

 The Kra Isthmus is in the Tenasserim-South Thailand semi-evergreen rain forests ecoregion.
 Dipterocarps are the dominant trees in the ecoregion.

 Pacific War

 On 8 December 1941 local time, the Imperial Japanese army landed in Songkhla, invading Thailand.
 Because of the International Date Line, this actually occurred hours before the 7 December (Hawaii time) attack on Pearl Harbor, making it the first major action of the Pacific War.
-The Japanese forces then moved south towards Perlis and Penang as part of the Malayan campaign, which culminated in the capture of Singapore.
+Japanese forces then moved south towards Perlis and Penang as part of the Malayan campaign, which culminated in the capture of Singapore.